 Some children have important disadvantages that currently are only addressed when they become serious.
 Sometimes their parents know there is a problem but struggle to know how to get help.

 The most important way of ensuring that these children can be identified earlier and helped before things reach crisis point is for everyone whose job involves working with children and families to keep an eye out for their well-being, and be prepared to help if something is going wrong.

-The FSF has been designed to help do this.
-It is a tool to identify unmet needs.
-It covers all needs, not just the needs that individual services are most interested in.
-Even if a practitioner is not trained to do a common assessment him or herself, knowing about the FSF will help them recognise when it might help so that they can arrange for someone else to do the assessment.
+The FSP has been designed to help do this.
+It is a process used to identify and plan support for a child or young person who has unmet needs which cannot be met without additional intervention.
+It covers all of a child/young person’s developmental needs, not just the needs that individual services are responsible for (and therefore interested in).
+Even if a practitioner is not trained to do an FSP him or herself, there is support available in the form of training or direct support from the Children’s Services Process Teams.

-See also “The Common Assessment Framework for children and young people: Practitioners’ Guide”, 2006, and “The Common Assessment Framework for children and young people: Managers’ Guide”, 2006, which can be found at the Department For Education website.
+See also “The Common Assessment Framework for children and young people: Practitioners’ Guide”, 2006, and “The Common Assessment Framework for children and young people: Managers’ Guide”, 2007 (DfE link appears to be out of date?? – refers to Every Child Matters and also no mention of Troubled Families), which can be found at the Department For Education website.